 - And then, add all the dry fruits and seeds except melon seeds in a blender to grind coarsely (dardara).

 - At the same time, mix powdered jaggery or sugar well in the flour and sooji.

 - At last, mix all the ingredients (including herbs powder) well and panjiri is ready to use.

 - You can store it into an airtight jar and can preserve for 2-3 weeks (depends on the weather).

 All the traditional Indian foods given above, are safe and can be used in normal delivery.
 But in case of caesarean section (C-section) delivery, it is better to ask your doctor.

-All the herbs such as- kamarkas ( Butea frondosa), Pippali (piper longum), peeparamul (piper longum root), ashwagndha, safed museli and different seeds (pumpkin, melon, sunflower) remain available for sale on any super store or Ayurvedic shop.
+All the herbs such as- kamarkas ( Butea frondosa), Pipali (piper longum), peeparamul (piper longum root), ashwagndha, safed museli and different seeds (pumpkin, melon, sunflower) remain available for sale on any super store or Ayurvedic shop.
 You can also purchase them from online stores like- Amazon.